Information on the VHHA Community Benefit Award and our Winners.

 (VHHA member information on community benefit reporting is available here.)

-Virginia’s hospitals and health systems provided $2.6 billion in community benefit and other types of community support in the Commonwealth in 2012 according to the sixth annual statewide report released by the Virginia Hospital & Healthcare Association.
-The amount of community benefit provided by Virginia’s tax-exempt hospitals exceeded the value of the tax exemptions they receive by more than $583 million.
+Virginia’s hospitals and health systems provided almost $3 billion in community benefit and other types of community support in the Commonwealth in 2013 according to the seventh annual statewide report released by the Virginia Hospital & Healthcare Association.
+The amount of community benefit provided by Virginia’s tax-exempt hospitals exceeded the value of the tax exemptions they receive by more than $461 million.

 The data in this report is based on hospital costs, not charges, and includes all acute-care and certain specialty hospitals in the state.
 “Community benefit” was defined using the Internal Revenue Service definition for Schedule H of Form 990.
 For Virginia this represents: